Horizon Group Faucets A Consolidated Report BathSelect, Cascada Showers, Fontana Showers, and Juno Showers Review & Rating Updated: March 20, 2026

 Drinking Water Safety Standards: NSF/ANSI/CAN 61

-None of the Group's faucets are listed in any certificate, indicating that none have been tested and certified.
+None of the Group's faucets is listed in any certificate, indicating that none have been tested and certified.

 Testing and Certification